victorcastro/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-user-controller.md

 }
 ```

-User registration is a two-step process, where first the step is registering _user_ (after which you can make outgoing calls using the _SinchClient_), and second is registering the push token for receiving incoming calls via FCM push notifications.
+User registration is a two-step process, where first the step is registering _user_ (after which you can make outgoing calls using the _SinchClient_), and second is registering the push token for receiving incoming calls via FCM/HCM push notifications.
 Each step has correspondent _success_ and _failure_ callbacks, where you are mostly interested in the _tokenRegistered_, After receiving it, you can terminate / close the application and be sure that incoming calls will be received.

 ![Token-based User Registration](images\20200221-user_and_push_registration.png)